Skip to content

 Younger people under the age of 65 chiefly access aged care services due to challenges associated with accessing age-appropriate accommodation and supports in the community.
 The Australian Government has committed to no people under the age of 65 living in residential aged care by 2025, except in exceptional circumstances.
 For more information on younger people in residential aged care, see the Younger people in residential aged care dashboard.

-• More than half of all admissions to permanent and respite residential care were for people aged 85 and over (54% and 52% respectively).
-By contrast, over one third of all admissions to home care and transition care were for people aged 85 and over (36% and 37% respectively).
+• More than half of all admissions to permanent and respite residential care were for people aged 85 and over (57% and 56% respectively).
+By contrast, less than 4 in 10 admissions to home care and transition care (38% and 39% respectively) and less than 3 in 10 (29%) admissions to short-term restorative care were for people aged 85 and over.

-• Over 2,500 admissions to aged care services were for people aged under 65 (representing 1.0% of total admissions), the largest proportion of which were to home care.
+• Around 2,000 admissions to aged care services were for people aged under 65 (representing 0.6% of total admissions), the largest proportion of which were to home care.

-The column graph shows the number of admissions to aged care services grouped by admission type, care type and age group.
-Over half (54%) of admissions to permanent residential care were for people aged 85 and over, compared with just over one third (36%) of admissions to home care.
-The largest proportion of first admissions to permanent and respite residential aged care were people aged 85–89.
+The column graph shows the number of admissions to aged care services grouped by care type and age group.
+Over half (57%) of admissions to permanent residential care were for people aged 85 and over, compared with over one third (38%) of admissions to home care.

 Aged care admissions by sex